BLOG

 Unified Analytics and Automated Reporting

-Pull performance data from every channel into one analytics layer that understands multi-client, multi-campaign context.
-Generate white-label client reports automatically instead of spending two days per month assembling data from disconnected dashboards.
-Cross-channel attribution shows which campaigns actually drive results — not just which posts got likes.
+Pull performance data from every channel into one analytics layer.
+It understands multi-client, multi-campaign context.
+Generate white-label reports automatically instead of spending two days per month assembling data.
+Cross-channel attribution shows which campaigns actually drive results, not just which posts got likes.

 • Cross-channel performance dashboards